johnofleek/PiloT/scripts_pilotControl/controlUsing_gpiod.md

 A replacement for wiringpi is needed as it is now obsolete.
-This example uses gpiozero because it's simple but probably not suitable for a commercial application [quick review](#Quick-review-of-some-common-RPi-GPIO-tools)
+This example uses gpiozero because it's simple but probably not suitable for a commercial application see [quick review](#Quick-review-of-some-common-RPi-GPIO-tools)